 Spain

-Spain will arrive at the 2026 World Cup as European champions.
-The young core of Pedri Gonzalez, Dean Huijsen, Fermin Lopez, and Lamine Yamal is ready to consolidate alongside veterans such as Rodrigo Hernandez, Unai Simon, Aymeric Laporte, and Mikel Merino.
+Spain will arrive at the 2026 World Cup as European champions and are currently favored to win the tournament with odds of +400.
+Their odds improved significantly from +1000 to +400 following their Euro 2024 triumph.
+Spain’s favorite status is supported by a dominant qualification campaign and a deep squad of young stars.
+The young core of stars like Pedri Gonzalez, Dean Huijsen, Fermin Lopez, and Lamine Yamal is ready to consolidate alongside veterans such as Rodrigo Hernandez, Unai Simon, Aymeric Laporte, and Mikel Merino.
+Lamine Yamal, in particular, is expected to be a key player for Spain in the 2026 World Cup and is a strong contender for the Golden Boot.

 Every European club considered a powerhouse has a Spanish player: PSG, Arsenal, Manchester City, Chelsea, Inter Milan, and, of course, Real Madrid, Barcelona, and Atletico Madrid.
 Three of the best head coaches in the business are from Spain: Pep Guardiola, Luis Enrique, and Xabi Alonso.
 In other words, Spaniards are certified winners.